Ige pledged to end homelessness in Hawaii by 2020. What happened?

 Likely, just one of those goals ― adding 10,000 new units ― will be met.

-And meanwhile, many believe that the homeless crisis has only gotten worse in recent years.
+And meanwhile, many believe that the homeless crisis has only intensified in recent years.

 “I think it’s worse,” said resident Lanceton Akana.
 “There’s more homeless under the bridges.
 By the beaches.”